 An attacker’s only task is to break in, whereas the defender needs to release a product where the security is but one of many functions.

-A defender must spend considerable resources on infrastructure, such as fabrication facilites, and on well-paid staff, whereas an attacker just needs a garage and an oscilloscope.
+A defender must spend considerable resources on infrastructure, such as fabrication facilities, and on well-paid staff, whereas an attacker just needs a garage and an oscilloscope.

 As one can clearly see, the defender's strategic position is worse than the attacker's in almost all respects, except one: the defender has access to the source design and source code but the hacker doesn’t.
 Unless defenders use this source access to their advantage, they will continue to play on the field that favors the attackers.

-Our vision is to tilt the security playing field in favor of defenders with tools that let them leverage their inherent advantage – their knowledge of the source.
+Our vision is to tilt the security playing field in favor of defenders with tools that let them utilize their inherent advantage – their knowledge of the source.